Healthcare provider annual compliance checklist

 If your service doesn't fit these categories, you may not need CQC registration.
 However, many healthcare activities do require registration even if provided by a sole practitioner from a single room.

-Budget carefully for these costs.
-Application fees are non-refundable, so it's worth engaging with CQC's provider engagement team before applying if you're uncertain whether you need to register or which activities apply to your service.
+Budget for the ongoing annual fee.
+It's worth engaging with CQC before applying if you're uncertain whether you need to register or which activities apply to your service.

 Before you can apply, you must decide on your business structure.
 CQC accepts applications from: